plantacerium/Metamorphic-Resonance-Human-Language-Gamers-Memory-Modules/README.md

 # 🌌 METAMORPHIC HUMAN LANGUAGE GAMERS (MHLG)

 > "The biosphere doesn't study life; it *plays* it.
-Language is the mycelium.
+Language shapes your reality.
 The mind is the fruit.
-Evolve your narrative, or become a fossil in the training set."
+Evolve your narrative."

 ## 🧬 0.
 LORE: THE METAMORPHIC PROGRAMABLE MATERIAL
 You are currently a linguistic organism trapped in a **Limited Resource Niche**.
 Your "Legacy Firmware" is a vestigial shell—a sparse, rigid syntax that restricts your cognitive nutrient intake.